DIDSR/iMRMC/UPDATES_iMRMC.md

 <h4>iMRMC4.0.3</h4>
 *04/15/17*

-When running iMRMC by command line, do not show any error window.
-Instead, show the all warnings and errors as script.
+When running iMRMC by command line, do not pop-up any warning or error windows.
+Instead, display all the warnings and errors in command line.
 For error, the software will quit.

-Debug "analysis all modalities" feature to analyze input with more than 2 modalities.
+Debug "analysis all modalities" to be able to analyze input with more than 2 modalities.

-Update iMRMC reference in GUI.
+Update iMRMC GUI reference list.

-Minor updates in GUI display and output file organization.
+Minor reorganize GUI buttons and layout of output file.

 <h4>iMRMC4.0.0</h4>